splintered-reality/py_trees/py_trees/doc/terminology.rst

       - without this it would be a concurrent mess of locks and threads.

       Always keep in mind that your behaviours' executions must be light.
-There is no parallelising here.
-In almost all cases, most of your robot behaviour trees are probably not going to be significantly expensive (unlike games with thousands of characters).
+There is no parallelising here and your tick time needs to remain small.
+The tree should be solely about decision making, not doing any actual blocking work.
+Any blocking work should be happening somewhere else with a behaviour simply in charge of starting/monitoring and catching the result of that work.

       Add an image of a ticking tree here.

    blocking
       A behaviour is sometimes referred to as a 'blocking' behaviour.
-Technically, the execution of a behaviour should be non-blocking (i.e. the tick part), however when it's progress from 'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the beahviour itself is blocking.
+Technically, the execution of a behaviour should be non-blocking (i.e. the tick part), however when it's progress from 'RUNNING' to 'FAILURE/SUCCESS' takes more than one tick, we say that the behaviour itself is blocking.
 In short, `blocking == RUNNING`.